HPS masthead

 Q

-Another question I may have is: I have since read a lot of articles and I am concerned over the radiation I was exposed to during this test.
+Another question I have is: I have since read a lot of articles and I am concerned over the radiation I was exposed to during this test.
 I refuse to take another one.
 I was 32 when I took the nuclear stress test.
-Do I still have a chance at living a long life without getting cancer or am I now doomed to sometime get it in the future at a younger age than I should have because of this test?
+Do I still have a chance at living a long life without getting cancer or am I now doomed to get it in the future at a younger age than I should have because of this test?
 Are there a lot of people who get cancer within years of taking this test?

 A

 Rest assured, you are not doomed to getting cancer as a result of your stress test.
-While there is clear and convincing evidence of health effects at high doses, the dose from the thallium-201 study doesn't qualify as high.
-Indeed, below 5,000-10,000 mrem, risks of health effects are either too small to be observed or are nonexistent.
+While there is clear and convincing evidence of health effects at high doses, the dose from the 201Tl study doesn't qualify as high.
+Indeed, below 50–100 mSv, risks of health effects are either too small to be observed or are nonexistent.
 Since health effects below these levels have not been observed, theoretical models are used to predict effects.
 So, at worst, you can say that there is a small theoretical increase in your chance of getting cancer.
 (We are talking about a fraction of a percent change in your chance of cancer.)
 But you could also say that there is no evidence that a radiation dose at this level has any health effect.

 It's like peanut butter.
 Seriously.
 Peanut butter contains small amounts of aflatoxin, a known carcinogen.
 I could avoid eating peanut butter altogether, but it also has nutritional value and, even more important, it makes jelly sandwiches taste better.
 In other words, there is a risk and a benefit.
 So, I could eliminate that small risk, but I would lose the benefit, too.
 You need to consider that the potential health benefit of the diagnostic information from the nuclear cardiology study may outweigh the small theoretical health risk from the radiation exposure.
-I encourage you to read "Radiation Risk in Perspective," HPS Position Statement PS010-2, on the subject.
+I encourage you to read "Radiation Risk in Perspective" on the subject.

 Kent Lambert, MS, CHP